 Once the performance goal has been achieved, the Compensation Committee determines individual annual cash incentive payments.
-For fiscal year 2012, the annual cash incentive targets for Messrs.
+For fiscal year 2013, the annual cash incentive targets for Messrs.
 Simon, Lamel and Carroll were set at 100% of annual base salary for target performance, subject, in each case, to the Compensation Committee's discretion as described below.
-Messrs.
-Lamel and Carroll were eligible for annual cash incentive payments of up to 100% of their respective annual base salary and Mr. Simon was eligible for up to a maximum of 200% of his annual base salary for performance that exceeded target.
+Mr. Lamel was eligible for annual cash incentive payments of up to 100% of his respective annual base salary and Messrs.
+Carroll and Simon were eligible for up to a maximum of 125% and 200%, respectively, of their annual base salary for performance that exceeded target.

-The annual cash incentive target for Ms. Faltischek and Mr. Speiller were set at 60% and 75%, respectively, of annual base salary for target performance and, subject, in each case, to the Compensation Committee's discretion as described below.
+The annual cash incentive target for Ms. Faltischek and Mr. Speiller was set at 80% of annual base salary for target performance subject, in each case, to the Compensation Committee's discretion as described below.
 Ms. Faltischek's and Mr. Speiller's annual cash incentive payments could not exceed their respective annual cash incentive targets.

-For fiscal year 2012, the Compensation Committee adopted seven performance measures for Mr. Simon, ten performance measures for Mr. Lamel, ten performance measures for Mr. Carroll, eight performance measures for Ms. Faltischek, and ten performance measures for Mr. Speiller.
+For fiscal year 2013, the Compensation Committee adopted ten performance measures for Mr. Simon, six performance measures for Mr. Lamel, ten performance measures for Mr. Carroll, eight performance measures for Ms. Faltischek, and eight performance measures for Mr. Speiller.
 These performance measures were grouped into two categories, financial and non-financial goals.
 These performance measures guide the Compensation Committee in assessing each executive's performance and determining individual annual cash incentive payments.
 The weightings assigned by the Compensation Committee to the categories of performance measures were 75% for financial performance and 25% for non-financial performance for Messrs.
-Simon and Carroll and 50% for financial performance for Messrs.
+Simon and Carroll and 50% for financial performance and 50% for non-financial performance for Messrs.
 Lamel, Speiller and Ms. Faltischek.